 - Catfish – Use any cut of catfish for this recipe.
 I prefer steak cut catfish, but you can only find that in speciality markets.
 If you can’t find catfish in general, I would substitute with salmon.
 Since salmon has more of a fishy flavor than catfish, I would dunk it in boiling water before adding it to the soup.

 - Elephant ear stalk (Bac Ha) – This is a pretty traditional Vietnamese vegetable that adds texture to the soup.
 If you can’t find it, I would recommend substituting with celery.
+Make sure to peel the skin off the vegetable before cutting it into chunks.

 - Tomatoes – Use any kind of tomatoes you want.
 I personally prefer Roma tomatoes.